 1.1.3 In the band 137-138 MHz, coordination is also required for a space station on a replacement satellite of a MSS network for which complete Appendix 3** coordination information has been received by the Bureau prior to 1 November 1996 and the pfd exceeds −125 dB(W/(m2 · 4 kHz)) at the Earth’s surface for the administrations referred to in § 1.1.1 above.

+1.1.4 In the band 117.975-137 MHz, coordination of a space station of the aeronautical mobile-satellite (R) service (space-to-Earth) with respect to the aeronautical mobile (R) service and the aeronautical mobile (OR) service is required only if the pfd produced by the space station exceeds −148 dB(W/(m2 · 4 kHz)) at the Earth’s surface and within [TBD km] from a country’s border.
+(WRC-23)

 Note: Element from this provision could be used to develop a potential new footnote.

 Reasons: Modification is needed to specify the coordination threshold to be used for the identification of coordination requirements with respect to terrestrial services in the band 117.075-137 MHz as per RR No. 9.27.
 There is a pfd limit in Annex 1 of RR Appendix 5 that applies to MSS systems to ensure coexistence with AM(OR)S in the adjacent bands, which may be applicable to AMS(R)S allocation as well.